-Moreover, HUD failed to consider the benefits that the AFFH Rule already has conferred, in that it has led many jurisdictions to take substantially more effective actions to further fair housing.
-For similar reasons, HUD's action was not in accordance with law because it represents an abdication of the Secretary's statutory duty to affirmatively further fair housing pursuant to 42 U.S.C. § 3608(e)(5).
-HUD has already concluded that the AI process was inadequate to ensure that recipients of federal funding satisfy their statutory obligations.
+Moreover, HUD's action was not in accordance with law because it represents an abdication of the Secretary's statutory duty to affirmatively further fair housing pursuant to 42 U.S.C. § 3608(e)(5).
+HUD has already concluded that the AI process did not satisfy its obligations under the Fair Housing Act or ensure that recipients of federal funding satisfy their statutory obligations.
 Nonetheless, HUD returned to that failed process.

 Second, Plaintiffs will suffer irreparable harm absent a preliminary injunction.
-Plaintiffs' missions include educating governmental entities-and the communities they serve-about barriers to fair housing and advancing the implementation of policies that meaningfully address them.
-The AFFH Rule established processes that assure that Plaintiffs' views (and evidence of local conditions) are considered, ensure community participation in governmental decision-making, and otherwise advance Plaintiffs' fair housing missions.
-Plaintiffs have invested heavily in using the Rule's procedural requirements, including the requirement that jurisdictions use the Assessment Tool to formulate AFHs, to drive meaningful action at the local level to address deep-rooted patterns of racial segregation and other fair housing problems.
+Plaintiffs' missions include educating governmental entities-and the communities they serve-about barriers to fair housing and working to advance the implementation of policies that meaningfully address them.
+The AFFH Rule established processes that assure that Plaintiffs' evidence and views are considered, ensure community participation in governmental decision-making, and otherwise advance Plaintiffs' fair housing missions.
+Plaintiffs have invested heavily in using the Rule's procedural requirements to drive meaningful action at the local level to address deeprooted patterns of racial segregation and other fair housing problems.
 HUD's abrupt suspension of the Rule's requirements has impaired Plaintiffs' current programs and makes it far harder for Plaintiffs to advance their missions.
 Additionally, Plaintiffs must divert significant time and resources from previously planned activities to counteract the effects of HUD's suspension of the AFFH Rule's requirements.